Suggestions for BSc and MSc projects

-This project is suitable for students with an interest in dependent type theories and computer
+This project is suitable for students with an interest in logic and formal proofs.

-In this project, we propose formulating and proving some result – to be chosen in accordance with the interests of the student – of mathematics or computer science in the UniMath library.
+In this project, we propose formulating and proving some result – to be chosen in accordance with the interests of the student – of mathematics or computer science in a suitable computer proof assistant.
 Such a result could be, e.g.:

 - The correctness of a sorting algorithm, i.e., programming the algorithm and showing that the output of the algorithm is always sorted.